 - A representative for the deceased’s estate

 Besides a spouse, child, or parent, the last person who can bring the suit represents the deceased’s estate.
-The probate court appoints this person, and they would bring the lawsuit under their own name.
+The probate court appoints this person, and they would bring the lawsuit under their name.

 - Medical bills from the last injury or illness caused by the car accident